apache/solr-sandbox/CROSSDC.md

 - `maxRequestSizeBytes`: (integer) The maximum size of a Kafka queue request in bytes - limits the number of requests that will be sent over the queue in a single batch.
 - `dqlTopicName`: (string) if not empty then requests that failed processing `maxAttempts` times will be sent to a "dead letter queue" topic in Kafka (must exist if configured).
 - `mirrorCommits`: (boolean) if "true" then standalone commit requests will be mirrored, otherwise they will be processed only locally.
-- `expandDbq`: (enum) if set to "expand" (default) then Delete-By-Query will be expanded before mirroring into series of Delete-By-Id, which may help with correct processing of out-of-order requests on the consumer side.
-If set to "none" then Delete-By-Query requests will be mirrored as-is.
+- `expandDbq`: (enum) if set to `expand` (default) then Delete-By-Query will be expanded before mirroring into series of Delete-By-Id, which may help with correct processing of out-of-order requests on the consumer side.
+If set to `none` then Delete-By-Query requests will be mirrored as-is.

 #### CrossDC Consumer Application